griimgir/JPL-project/README.md

     - Counting up uses an Easing function that allows an effect which slows the count at the end of the counter when it reaches closer to the maximum duration
     ![App Screenshot](https://github.com/griimgir/JPL-project/blob/main/screenshots/Screenshot%20from%202023-05-23%2019-21-01.png?raw=true)

     - The simulation only runs after the start sequence completes it's count down (demo 3 seconds, and for submitted project 300 seconds or 5 minutes).
 This is achieved by a simple if else statement.
-Only when the condition of time >= 0 is true, lift off is achieved.
+Only when the condition of time > 0 is false, lift off is achieved.
     ![App Screenshot](https://github.com/griimgir/JPL-project/blob/main/screenshots/Screenshot%20from%202023-05-23%2019-25-55.png?raw=true)
 - Timer for demo is 3 seconds however the project submitted through email has the correct 300 seconds/5 minute criteria that was asked.
 It is completley customizable as shown below.
 Modify initialTime to desired launch countdown.
     ![App Screenshot](https://github.com/griimgir/JPL-project/blob/main/screenshots/initialTime.png?raw=true)